Technology & Media

 Every classroom from kindergarten-8th grade is equipped with an interactive whiteboard projector, a teacher iPad, and two computer workstations for student use.
 Preschool and elementary classes are also able to utilize a mobile iPad lab for interactive and collaborative learning opportunities.

-Kindergarten-6th grade classes have computer class once per week in the computer lab (preschool classes are instructed in their classrooms) and are instructed by the dedicated computer teacher and Director of Innovation, Mrs. Laura Deck.
-7th and 8th grade computer classes meet twice weekly in the computer lab and focus on entrepreneurship and advertising (7th grade) and social responsibility (8th grade).
+Preschool-6th grade classes have computer class once per week and are instructed by our full-time computer teacher, while 7th and 8th grade computer classes meet twice weekly.
+All elementary and middle school classes are held in the computer lab in the middle school building, while preschool computer classes take place in their own “technology space” with the help of a mobile Chromebook lab.
 Additionally, teachers schedule additional time in the computer lab throughout the week for their own technology-based lessons.

 Aside from weekly computer classes, below are some of the distinct offerings that are available to ALCS students on a daily basis.